harterrt/harterrt/content/mozilla/cascading_metrics.md

 employees can see consistent progress against our leading metric.
 That's encouraging!
-If we fail to set good leading metrics, employess can get discouraged trying to make progress against a metric that just won't budge.
+If we fail to set good leading metrics, employees can get discouraged trying to make progress against a metric that just won't budge.

-I came across a particularly elegant explaination of this pattern in (of all places) East of Eden:
+I came across a particularly elegant explanation of this pattern in a Steinbeck novel (of all places):

 <!--
 > In human affairs of danger and delicacy